UV Operators

 選項

-The Adjust Last Operation panel allows fine control over how a mesh is unwrapped:
+The Adjust Last Operation panel allows fine control over how the mesh is unwrapped:

 Correct Aspect